jeromyanglim/personalityfacets/README.md

 License: GPL-2

 ### References
-For further infomration about the approach, see the following reference:
+For further infomration about the approach, the following reference is currently under review and will provide further details:

-Anglim, J., Grant, S. Estimating Incremental Criterion Prediction of Personality Facets over Factors. http://dx.doi.org/10.6084/m9.figshare.917189
+Anglim, J., & Grant, S. Incremental Criterion Prediction of Personality Facets over Factors: Obtaining Unbiased Estimates and Confidence Intervals.
+Manuscript under review.

 If you use this package as part of a publication, please cite the above reference.